A Personal Injury Lawyer Proudly Serving Vancouver, Washington

 In Washington state, the statute of limitations (legal time limit) for most personal injury claims is three years from the date of the accident or injury.
 Likewise, if you lost a loved one in a fatal accident, the statute of limitations to file a wrongful death lawsuit is generally three years from the date of death.
 However, different deadlines can apply in different circumstances, and only an attorney can advise as to which statute of limitations applies in your case.

-There are also practical time constraints on personal injury claims.
+There are also practical time constraints.
 In order to win your case, you need evidence proving that a careless party caused your injury, and that evidence can disappear fast.
 Security camera footage is often overwritten within days.
 Witnesses may forget what they saw or move away, and documents may be lost or destroyed.
 You may have up to three years to file a claim, but you need to get started much sooner if you want your case to be successful.

 That’s one of the reasons you should talk to an attorney as soon as possible after you’re injured.
 The sooner you have legal representation, the stronger your potential case.